• Skip to main content

 The trainee will learn that violence often occurs at arm’s length.
 And getting their gun into action is more difficult than drawing from concealment at the range.

-The speed at which the attack occurs forces quick decision making and problem-solving with a gun in hand.
+The speed at which the attack occurs forces quick decision-making and problem-solving with a gun in hand.
 Remember, the vast majority of violent encounters occur from three feet to nine feet.
-The attack lasts an average lasts three seconds with an average of three rounds fired.
+The attack lasts an average of three seconds with an average of three rounds fired.

 Force on Force Gear and Equipment